astrapi69/jaxb-exjc/README.md

 </div>

-An example how to generate java classes from xsd with xjc.
-For generate the classes just execute the xjc gradle task.
+An example how to generate java classes from xsd with xjc with gradle.
+For generate the classes, just build the project or execute explicit the xjc gradle task.
-This will generate the classes in /build/generated/sources/xjc/java
+This will generate the classes in the folder /build/generated/sources/xjc/java/generated

 > Please support this project by simply putting a Github <a class="github-button" href="https://github.com/astrapi69/jaxb-exjc" data-icon="octicon-star" aria-label="Star astrapi69/jaxb-exjc on GitHub">
 > Star ⭐</a>